List of Italian-American neighborhoods: New York

 The state of New York has the largest population of Italian Americans, at 3.1 million people.
 The majority of Italian Americans in New York City originated from southern parts of Italy.

 New York City

-See Also Italians in New York City for more info.
+New York City is home to the largest Italian-American population in North America and third largest Italian population outside of Italy, according to the 2000 census.
+See also Italians in New York City for more info.